microsoft/TypeChat/examples/healthData/README.md

 This example requires GPT-4.

-Demonstrates a ***strongly typed*** Chat: a natural language interface for entering health information.
-You work with a Health Data Agent to interactively enter your medications or conditions.
+Demonstrates a ***strongly typed*** chat: a natural language interface for entering health information.
+You work with a *health data agent* to interactively enter your medications or conditions.

-The Health Data Agent shows how strongly typed **Agents with history** could interact with a user to collect information needed for one or more data types ("form filling").
+The Health Data Agent shows how strongly typed **agents with history** could interact with a user to collect information needed for one or more data types ("form filling").

 ## Target models